Wanamaker Mile: History

-The Millrose Games were first held in a local armory in 1908, being organized by the employees of the Wanamaker Department Store's New York City branch.
+The Millrose Games were first held in a local armory in 1908, being organized by the employees of Wanamaker's New York City department store.
 The employees formed the recreational Millrose Athletic Association.
 "Millrose" was the name of the country home of Rodman Wanamaker in Cheltenham, Pennsylvania.
 When this local armory overflowed, the Millrose Games were moved to Madison Square Garden in 1914.

 In 1915, the "Wanamaker 2 Mile Race" was held.
 From 1916 to 1925, the games' signature event was the 1.5 mile run.
 In 1925, the last edition of the "Wanamaker 1.5 Mile Race" was won by "Flying Finn" Paavo Nurmi, the nine-time Olympic gold medalist from Finland.
 In 1926, the race was shortened to one mile, and thus the Wanamaker Mile was born.
 The winner of the 1926 race was James J. Connolly, who had represented the United States at the 1920 and 1924 Olympics.

 In the 1929 Wanamaker, American athlete Ray Conger became the first and only athlete to defeat and upset "Flying Finn" Paavo Nurmi in the mile.
 Although Conger was modest about his win, he would be known as "the man who beat Nurmi" for decades.

 The first time the Wanamaker Mile was won in a sub-four minute time was by American athlete Tony Waldrop in 1974, in 3:59.7.
 The first women's race for the Wanamaker Mile was held in 1982, and was won by Mary Decker.

 The Wanamaker Mile was once held every year at 10:00 p.m., a tradition started by the legendary sports announcer Ted Husing.
 Husing would broadcast the race live on radio during the nightly news.
 In 2002, the mile was moved to 9 p.m. to accommodate television coverage.